joshwadle/My-solutions-to-precourse/Chapter_1_Python_Syntax/readme.md

 ## Going Further: More resources

 If you still feel new to Python, you might benefit from looking at one of these resources (books with snippets of codes or exercises):
 * [Learn Python the Hard Way](http://learnpythonthehardway.org/), with the [free version](https://learnpythonthehardway.org/book/).
 Work your way through the exercises 0 to 39, it offers a great combination of explanations and exercises to apply the concepts.
+Exercises 40 to 45 are a great introduction to object oriented programming.
 * [Dive Into Python](http://www.diveintopython.net/): Chapters 1 through 6 are particularly relevant to make sure you are familiar with dictionaries, lists, tuples and have some exposure to classes.
 * [Effective Python](http://www.effectivepython.com/) and its associated [GitHub account](https://github.com/bslatkin/effectivepython)